nishu755/kafkajs/docs/GettingStarted.md

 await producer.disconnect()
 ```

-Finally, to verify that our message has indeed been produced to the topic, let's create a consumer to consume our message:
+Finally, to verify that our message has indeed been produced to the topic, let's create a consumer to consume our message

 ```javascript
 const consumer = kafka.consumer({ groupId: 'test-group' })